ympbyc/Pasta/README.md

 ### a jail ###

 MVC, from its origin (Smalltalk), is deeply associated with object-oriented programming.
 Typical MVC framework provides base classes Model, View and Controller for us to inherit.
 This approach however, gives too much freedom to us and often we end up violating the PDS concept.
-Pasta avoids this problem by putting us inside a cage where we are given access to only a limited range of information and APIs that Pasta chooses.
+Pasta avoids this problem by putting us inside a cage where we are given access to only a limited range of information and objects that Pasta chooses.
-For example: `appModel` has to be a hash of functions, not a class, forbidding to have a local state to share among other functions thus functions in the hash can only use what Pasta gives to it as arguments.
+For example: `appActor` is a hash of functions, not a class, forbidding to have a local state to share among other functions thus functions in the hash can only use what Pasta gives to it as arguments.

+Here are some more restlictions:
++ No actor can directly mutate the `appState`,
++ `appActor` and `viewUpdateActor`, UI actors and `appActor` can not message eachother directly, it has to be done through `signal` and `send` respectively.

 ### capable of handling meta-applications ###

 Pasta is a great tool to avoid pieces of states scattered all over your app.
 If your app is made up of hundreds of mutable objects, it is rather cumbersome to gather them all and inspect or save the state of the app while it is running.
 Meanwhile, Pasta forces every changeable data to be put into **the state**, allowing us to inspect, save, load, metaprogram the app.

 ### platform independent ###